Basque Vegetable Soup

 The Benefits of Bone Broth

-Many supermarkets sell packets of marrow bones.
+Many supermarkets sell packages of marrow bones in their meat department.
 These add healthy fat, collagen and gelatin that give the soup a real substantial flavor that you can’t get when you just use the vegetables.
 Basques are traditionally meat eaters, so meat is involved in most dishes, even if it’s just for flavoring.
-However, bones provide more than flavoring.
+However, bones provide more than rich flavor.
 The marrow that leaks into the soup offers many essential nutrients that are easier to digest.
 Bone broth has been found to provide trace amounts of iron, amino and fatty acids, vitamins A and K, selenium, zinc and manganese.
 So be sure to go the extra mile and buy the bones to make this soup extra nutritious.
+Beans also add some protein, so add more or less as you desire.
+They do make the soup more substantial.

 2 quarts of water